superg3m/c_build/README.md

 Eventually procedures that don't depend on anything or already have that thing built can be built in parallel with another procedure.

+Run the subprocess once then generate a c_build_cache.txt Then you can just run the build_project(data) and the data comes from the cache this should decrease build time significantly because I don't have to worry about starting a process and the overhead that incurs.

+c_build_cache_cl.json
+c_build_cache_gcc.json
+{

+    build_dir
+    proc
+    executable

+}